mawinkler/playground-one/docs/scenarios/testlab/testlab-cs.md

 pgo --apply satellite
 ```

+### AWS Console - Satellite Instance

 Go to AWS Console EC2 in region `eu-central-1` and direct connect to the satellite instance.

-Wait for initialization of playground-one has finished.
+Wait for initialization of Playground One has finished.

 For this run some of this commands: `kubectl`, `yq`, and `pgo`.